A $9-an-hour port-a-potty job helped her escape homelessness. Now she watches others struggle.

 Woudenberg shares a photo of her studio apartment — a space where she is able to watch TV, make lemonade and invite friends over.

-Soon, Woudenberg hopes, she’ll be able to start taking classes at Salt Lake City College.
+Soon, Woudenberg hopes, she’ll be able to start taking classes at Salt Lake Community College.
 She wants to become a vet tech.

 “I talk to my dog for hours at a time,” she says, looking over at Red.
 “Animals are the best because they don’t judge you.”

-Note: An earlier version of this story misidentified Salt Lake Community College.
-This version has been corrected.